LibEMG/libemg/docs/source/documentation/classification/classification_doc.md

 # Classifiers
 The classifiers that we have implemented all leverage the sklearn package.
-For most cases, we leveraged the default options, meaning that pre-defined models are not necessarily optimal.
+For most cases, the "base" classifiers use the default options, meaning that the pre-defined models are not necessarily optimal.
 However, you can use the `parameters` attribute when initializing the classifiers to pass in additional sklearn parameters in a dictionary.
 Please reference the sklearn docs for additional parameter options.
 Note that any custom classifier should be modeled after the sklearn classifiers and must have the `fit`, `predict`, and `predict_proba` functions.

 ## Linear Discriminant Analysis (LDA)
 A statistical linear boundary is used to discriminate between inputs.